yonran/yonathan.org/posts/2020-11-proposition-19-parent-child-deadline.md

 There are a couple more esoteric options that you can pursue with your tax attorney to transfer the property before February 16th, 2021 for property tax purposes but not for capital gains tax purposes.
 In the definition of “change in ownership” in [RTC 61](http://leginfo.legislature.ca.gov/faces/codes_displaySection.xhtml?lawCode=RTC&sectionNum=61.), it says the parent could make a long-term lease to the child (a lease with options to renew for more than 35 years), or the parent could give a life estate of income or occupancy to the child, and this would be considered an immediate “change in ownership” for property tax purposes but may allow the child to defer “acquiring” for income tax purposes.
 Or maybe you could figure out a way to transfer the land but not the building.

-If you have property that you wish to transfer to a child that does not qualify for Proposition 19 because it is not your principal residence, the child does not want to move in within one year, or it is assessed at more than $1 million, then consider transferring the property before Proposition 19 takes effect on February 16th, 2021.
+If you have property that you wish to transfer to a child that does not qualify for Proposition 19 because it is not your principal residence, the child does not want to move in within one year, or its fair market value is more than $1 million above its assessed value, then consider transferring the property before Proposition 19 takes effect on February 16th, 2021.

 ## <a id=after-proposition-19>What loopholes still exist after Proposition 19 becomes effective?</a>